kgiszewski/LearnUmbraco7/Chapter 0/01 - Developer Tools.md

 * Handling custom forms
 * Programmatically create/import content
 * Custom database queries
+* Capturing and modifying default behavior through event handling (like running code before or after a publish)

 *Please check documentation and Google for what you are trying to accomplish.
 There are many things Umbraco already provides.*